 Khujand

-Khujand is a major city located in the Tajik part of Ferghana valley at the both banks of the river Syr Darya nearby the border to Uzbekistan, not far from Kyrgyzstan and separated from the rest of Tajikistan by the Fann mountains.
+Khujand is a major city located in the Tajik part of Ferghana valley at the both banks of the river Syr Darya, nearby the border to Uzbekistan, not far from Kyrgyzstan and separated from the rest of Tajikistan by the Fann mountains.
 It is said that the city was founded by Alexander the great during his conquest of the area already 2500 years ago and it is still an important center, quite often referred as the Tajikistan’s Northern “capital”.
-It is also told that there was a city called Cyropolis at the same places founded by Cyrus the great about two centuries before Alexander arrived here.
+It is also told that there was a city called Cyropolis at the same location, founded by Cyrus the great, about two centuries before Alexander arrived here.

-Khujand has a feel of a more real city compared to Dushanbe having it’s drastic contrast with the new decorated high rises and the clay houses hidden away from sights.
+Khujand has a feel of a more real living city compared to Dushanbe having it’s drastic contrast with the new decorated high rises and the clay houses hidden away from sights.
 Khujand respects it’s history more and has some vibes of an Uzbek city, which is natural as it is located in the mostly Uzbek Ferghana valley and actually Khujand was actually originally an Uzbek city in contrast to Bukhara and Samarkand being Tajik cities but this is the way the lands and cities were divided to the Soviet states.

 Khujand sights